 In 2001, President George Bush authorized a tax cut called the Economic Growth and Tax Relief Reconciliation Act of 2001.
 EGTRRA stimulated the economy during the 2001 recession.
-It saved taxpayers but increased the debt by $1.35 trillion over a 10-year period.
+It saved taxpayers but increased the U.S. debt by $1.35 trillion over a 10-year period.
 The Urban Institute said the tax cuts benefited families with children the most.
 It also helped those with incomes over $200,000.

 In 2003, President Bush authorized the Jobs and Growth Tax Relief Reconciliation Act.
 It reduced tax rates on long-term capital gains and dividends to 15 percent.
 It increased tax deductions for small businesses.
 JGTRRA also accelerated several provisions in EGTRRA that were taking too long.